;

 Q: Are there any scientific studies that support the health benefits of garlic?

-A: Yes, there have been countless studies done on the health benefits of garlic, ranging from preventing heart disease to reducing the risk of certain types of cancers.
+A: Yes, there have been countless scientific studies supporting garlic’s health benefits as a natural treatment and prevention method, ranging from reducing heart disease risk to lowering the chance of certain types of cancers and aiding in symptom relief.